CBurlison/PythonDI/README.md

 This DI container comes with 4 simple functions to facilitate the Dependency Injection workflow.
 In order PythonDI to work all registered objects must have __init__ functions with strongly defined types.
 The only exception to this is if "register_instance" is being used and the instance of that object is included.

+Pydantic objects are now supported, but currently their construction is very slow.
+See Performance below for details.

 ### DIContainer(unregistered_action: UnregisteredAction = UnregisteredAction.DEFAULT)
 Actions when encountering an unregistered type can now be defined to act more broadly.